adrianwedd/latent-self/README.md

 ## Demo

 ![Demo GIF](docs/images/demo.gif)
-(If the image fails to load, run `python scripts/capture_screenshots.py` to generate it.)
+(If the image fails to load, run `python scripts/decode_images.py` to restore it or `python scripts/capture_screenshots.py` to regenerate.)

 To try the application without a webcam, place a `demo.mp4` file or a folder of images inside the `data/` directory and run with `--demo`.